KeksiLabs/old-website/_posts/2016-12-05-how-to-manage-remote-server-users-with-ansible.md

 ## Ansible and ssh keys to the rescue

 We in Keksi Labs have helped multiple smaller companies to manage this problem with configuration management.

-Just keep record of all of the granted access levels in git and use ansible to deploy the changes.
+The solution is to keep record of all of the granted users in git and use ansible to deploy all of the changes.

+This is passwordless solution for remote server access with ssh.

 ### Example with ansible